Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 - Upgrading treatment works to handle emerging contaminants including PFAS

-- Installing smart meters to reduce leakage
+- Installing smart meters across London to reduce leakage

 The honest picture: This investment plan depends on Ofwat approving significant bill increases — Thames Water proposed raising customer bills by around 59% by 2030.
 Ofwat initially rejected parts of this and negotiations are ongoing.
 The financial restructuring is expected to conclude through 2025–2026.

 The investment intentions are positive and the scale is significant.
 The timeline and funding are not yet fully resolved.
-A home filter provides a practical layer of control that doesn't depend on any water company's financial health or regulatory negotiations.

-Is London Tap Water Safe to Drink?
+Is London Tap Water Safe to Drink in 2026?

+Yes — legally and practically, London tap water is safe to drink.
 Thames Water achieves over 99.9% compliance with UK drinking water standards.
-Source: Thames Water Annual Quality Report 2025.
-The Drinking Water Inspectorate consistently rates it as meeting all regulatory requirements.
+[Source: Thames Water Annual Quality Report 2025] The Drinking Water Inspectorate consistently rates it as meeting all regulatory requirements.

 Whether you choose to filter is a personal decision.
 But it should be a genuinely informed one.